karahan-sahin/karahan-sahin/README.md

 ### Hi there 👋

+Update: I have started working at [Artiwise](https://www.artiwise.com/) as Data Science Intern which I am working Sentence Segmentation and Topic Modeling.

 I am Karahan Şahin.
 I am Senior Linguistics Student in Bogazici University.
 I have been learning coding in last 2 years.
 In that period of time, I have implemented python based codes in CS courses:

 - CMPE493 - [INFORMATION RETRIEVAL](https://github.com/karahan-sahin/information-retrival-projects)